jguegant/tech.blog/content/C++/thread-safe-multi-type-map.md

 ### Why would I use a thread-safe multi-type map?
 Let me explain our odyssey: we are working on a highly modular and multi-threaded application.
 One of its core feature is the ability to reload various configuration files or assets used by some components spread accross many threads and a giant hierarchy of objects.
 The reloading process is automic using Linux's [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html) monitoring filesystem events.
 One thread is dedicated to the reception of filesystem events and must react accordingly by parsing any changes and pushing them to other threads.
 At first, we used, to pass-by any newly parsed asset, some thread-safe **queues** or something analog to [go channels](https://tour.golang.org/concurrency/2).
 Since we did not want to use **singletons**, we had to pass references to our queues all along our object hierarchy.
 Sadly, our **queue** implementation is **one to one** and supports only **one type**, none of our config/asset types share the same **base-type**.
 For each asset type and each component using this asset, we had to create a new **queue** and pass-it all along our hierarchy.
 That is certainely not convenient!
 What we really wanted was a hybrid class between a [std::map](http://en.cppreference.com/w/cpp/container/map) and a [std::tuple](http://en.cppreference.com/w/cpp/utility/tuple).

 We could have used a **std::map** with [Boost.Variant](http://www.boost.org/doc/libs/1_60_0/doc/html/variant.html) to store our items, using a type like the following **"std::map< std::string, std::shared_ptr< Boost.Variant < ConfigType1, ConfigType2>>>"**. **Boost.Variant** permits to encapsulate a **heterogeneous set of types** without **common base-type or base-class**, which solves one of our point.
 Another solution would be to encapsulate manually all our configuration classes in the same familly of classes, that is pretty cumbersome.
 But anyway, **std::map** does not guaranty any safety if you are writing and reading at the same time on a map slot.
 Secondly, **std::shared_ptr** does guaranty a thread-safe destruction of the pointee object (i.e: the reference counter is thread-safe) but nothing for the **std::shared_ptr** object itself.
 It means that copying a **std::shared_ptr** that could potentially be modified from another thread, might lead to an undefined behaviour.
-Even if we were to encapsulate all these unsafe access with mutexes, we are still lacking a nice mechanism to get update notifications for our objects.
+Even if we were to encapsulate all these unsafe accesses with mutexes, we are still lacking a nice mechanism to get update notifications for our objects.
 We do not want to constantly poll the latest version and propagate it through our code.
 And finally, if that solution were elegant enough, why would I currently write this blog post?

 **C++11** brings another collection type called **std::tuple**.
 It permits to store a set of elements of **heterogeneous types**.
 Take a look at this short example: